Man accused of killing wife in Spokane in 2019 captured in Europe

 Kashify's two children are said to be "safe and happy" together at a permanent residence in Washington state, Melville said.

 "For 16 years you've heard me say this.
-If you commit a crime in Spokane County, we're gonna do everything we can to bring you to justice," Sheriff Ozzie Knezovich said at Monday's press conference.
-"This is just another example of the work that is done to do so.
-It is an example of the dedication of the detectives of this agency and the partnerships that we have across the board."
+If you commit a crime in Spokane County, we're gonna do everything we can to bring you to justice," Sheriff Ozzie Knezovich said at Monday's news conference.

-The investigation was completed over the past three-and-a-half years in cooperation with the FBI, Department of Defense, Department of Justice and other federal agencies, as well as Interpol, the sheriff's office said.
+The investigation was completed in cooperation with the FBI, Defense Department , Justice Department and other federal agencies, as well as Interpol, the sheriff's office said.